OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 |sunstone_sg_attach|

-To detach the security group, you must click on the X next to the security group.
+To detach the security group, you must click on the Trash button next to the security group.
 A confirm dialog will be displayed to ensure that you want to detach the security group.

 .. _vm_guide2_pci: